How to Install Wine on Ubuntu 24.04: Step-by-Step Guide

 Launch the installation Wizard

-The installation Wizard will pop open, and like in the previous subheading, you will be required to select the installation language.
+The installation Wizard will pop open, and, as in the previous subheading, you will be required to select the installation language.

 Choose language